Raigam Tele'es: 5th Raigam Tele'es 2008

 The fifth Raigam Tele'es Awards ceremony was celebrated on 16 May 2009 at BMICH, where 38 awards were given ceremony under 4 categories.
-In the best award category, Raigam Tele'es Award for the best teledrama actor was won by Janak Premalal and best teledrama actress was Nilmini Tennakoon.
+In the best award category, Raigam Tele'es Award for the best teledrama actor was won by Janak Premalal and the best teledrama actress was Nilmini Tennakoon.
 In the popular award category, Amila Abeysekara won the most popular actor award, whereas Nehara Peiris won the most popular actress award.< The Prathibha Prabha award was given to veteran director Titus Thotawatte.
 Out of 38 awards given, teledrama Karuwala Gedara won 8 awards including best actor, actress, director, script and television series.

 6th Raigam Tele'es 2009

 The Press Conference for the 6th Raigam Tele Awards Ceremony was held on 9 February 2010 at the Galle Face hotel.
 The Awards ceremony was celebrated on 7 May 2010 at the Sri Lanka Exhibition and Convention Centre.
-In the best award category, Raigam Tele'es Award for the best teledrama actor was won by Jayalath Manoratne and best teledrama actress was Duleeka Marapana.
+In the best award category, Raigam Tele'es Award for the best teledrama actor was won by Jayalath Manoratne and the best teledrama actress was Duleeka Marapana.
 In the popular award category, Menaka Rajapakse won the most popular actor award, whereas Nehara Peiris won the most popular actress award for the second consecutive time.
 The Prathibha Prabha award was given to veteran actor Sathischandra Edirisinghe for his contribution to the performing arts of Sri Lanka.
 Out of the awards given, the teledrama Karuwala Gedera won eight awards including best actor, best director, best cameraman and best art director.